Best VPNs for Streaming of 2021

 One of the things we liked most about NordVPN is its use of double-VPN, meaning that our web traffic was encrypted not once but twice through multiple servers.
 This should be reassuring for anyone super-concerned about privacy.
 NordVPN’s encryption protocols also do a great job of improving on Zoom’s setbacks, if you’re in a lot of virtual meetings these days.
 It has up-to-the-minute encryption that compensates for Zoom’s end-to-end encryption.
 With that, our Internet activities are hidden from ISPs, hackers, and the government.
 So, you know, every one that keeps us up at night.

 It’s always a treat to be able to watch Netflix from other countries, and NordVPN’s international servers make this a possibility.
 With NordVPN, we watched Netflix on Linux, Mac, and Windows computers.
 And if you’re a busy bee always running around like Gabe is, you can watch on the go in Lyfts and Ubers on Android or iOS devices; it also works on smart TVs and TV devices if you tend to stay in like Aliza.
-But keep in mind that Netflix only works on NordVPN’s servers from the United States, Japan, the United Kingdom, the Netherlands, or Japan, so it may not work for all users.
+But keep in mind that Netflix only works on NordVPN’s servers from the United States, Japan, the United Kingdom, or the Netherlands, so it may not work for all users.

 NordVPN has a strict logging policy, which means that they only track the most basic information about our accounts.
 NordVPN commits not to track, store, or pass to a third party its users’ location, browsing history, the content of uploads, downloads, or any other data.
 We go into all the details about this in our breakdown of NordVPN subscriptions and pricing.